Principal Bundles and Gauge Theories: Lagrangian Gauge Theories of the Yang-Mills Kind

 Again, $\mathscr{L}_s$ will only depend on the potential and its covariant derivative (i.e. the curvature) at a point.
 This can be made explicit by demanding that it comes from a \emph{self Lagrangian for the fields} $J^1\mathscr{C}(P)\ra{L_s}\R$, in a similar way as $\mathscr{L}_i$ did.
-(Here, $J^1\mathscr{C}(P)$ is bundle of $1$-jets of sections of the bundle of germs of connections $\mathscr{C}(P)\ra{}M$.)
+(Here, $J^1\mathscr{C}(P)$ denotes the bundle, over $P$, of $1$-jets of germs of local principal connection forms; it is not the jet bundle of the global affine space $\mathscr{C}(P)$.)

 We have a natural action of $\mathrm{Gau}\, P$ on $J^1\mathscr{C}(P)$.
 Indeed, we take $f\in\mathrm{Gau}\, P$ and $\tau=(p,\omega(p),d\omega(p))\in J^1\mathscr{C}(P)$ and set $f\cdot\tau:=(f^{-1}(p),(f^*\omega)(f^{-1}(p)),d(f^*\omega)(f^{-1}(p)))$.
-Moreover, $G$ acts on $J^1\mathscr{C}(P)$ by $(p,\omega(p),d\omega(p))\cdot g:=(p,\omega(p\cdot g),d\omega(p\cdot g))$.
+Moreover, $G$ acts on $J^1\mathscr{C}(P)$ by $(p,\omega(p),d\omega(p))\cdot g:=(p\cdot g,\omega(p\cdot g),d\omega(p\cdot g))$.